 Can Your Child's Self Esteem Be Too High?

 The worry these parents are expressing is that their child might have an over-inflated view of his own abilities, or a conviction that he's more important than other people.
 But that's not self esteem.
-That's arrogance, and it derives from insecurity.
-Low self-esteem can express itself in self-deprecating behavior, but more often expresses itself as arrogance, a sense that we are better than others.
-This is a defense against a deep fear that we aren't good enough, so we must constantly measure ourselves against others and win.
+That's grandiosity, and it derives from insecurity.
+Low self-esteem can sometimes express itself in self-deprecating behavior, but more often expresses itself as arrogance, a need to believe that we are better than others.
+This is a defense against the deep fear that we aren't good enough, so we must constantly measure ourselves against others and win.

 By contrast, people with high self esteem are secure enough in their sense of value that they don't need to compare themselves to others or inflate their abilities: they are more than enough, just exactly as they are.